hypre-space/hypredrive/README.md

 1. **YAML Input**: Accepts configuration parameters written in the structured and human-readable YAML format.
 2. **Intuitive Interface**: Offers a clear and concise API, encapsulating the functionalities of *hypre* to ensure user-friendly interactions.
 3. **Prototyping**: Establishes a quick prototyping framework, facilitating the exploration of various solver/preconditioner setups.
-4. **Testing**: Enables the construction of an integrated testing framework, accommodating problems applications built on hypre.
+4. **Testing**: Enables the construction of an integrated testing framework, accommodating problems from applications built on hypre.

 Currently, the driver only supports linear systems written in hypre's IJ conceptual interface format.